AndyFul/Hard_Configurator/README.md

 https://github.com/AndyFul/Hard_Configurator/raw/master/Hard_Configurator_setup_6.0.1.1.exe

-## Support for Windows 11 22H2 added in the new beta version.
+## Support for Windows 11 22H2
 Windows 11 ver.
 22H2 (fresh installation) turns off by default Software Restriction Policies.
 So, Hard_Configurator ver.
 6.0.1.1 cannot use SRP (restrictions from the left panel in H_C ).
-This issue is corrected in the new beta version.
-The new beta version can also work with enabled Smart App Control.
+This issue is corrected in the new version 6.1.1.1.
+From this version the H_C can also work with enabled Smart App Control.

 Please note: From the ver.
 5.1.1.1, the Recommended Settings on Windows 8+ works differently as compared to ver.
 5.0.0.0 (and prior versions).